gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 /
 ```

-At this point of the process of external table creation, you have three couples of external tables, those with suffix "*_1*" that are mapped on the source bucket in Region1 and those with suffix "*_2*" mapped on the target replication bucket on Region2.
+At this point of the process, you have three couples of external tables, those with suffix "*_1*" that are mapped on the source bucket in Region1 and those with suffix "*_2*" mapped on the target replication bucket on Region2.

 ![Fig.8: Region1, External Tables from both Region1 and Region2 mappings](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/external-tables-region1-region2.png)

-You can then define synonyms based on the external table to abstract the queries against those objects from the physical names of the external tables.
+You can then define **synonyms** based on the external table to abstract the queries against those objects from the physical names of the external tables.
 Then, during a DR failover process, you just need to recreate the synonyms by switching their base tables from external tables mapped on Region1 files to external tables mapped on Region2 files.
 This ensures that the queries against such ADW items will not require any change.
-You initially create the synonyms based on external tables with suffix *_1*, and you can keep those base tables as long as the workload is active in Region1.
+You initially create the synonyms based on external tables with suffix "*_1*", and you can keep those base tables as long as the workload is active in Region1.
 Following the naming convention used in this example, you can create the synonym with same name of the base table without the suffix.

 For example: